 Assistance can come in many forms.
 The first step should always be to go to the professor’s office hours (regularly scheduled hours each week when the professor will be in his/her office to meet with students) to go over course material and ask deeper questions.
 Students can also go to the Learning Assistance Center for tutoring or suggestions on how to study better, or go to specialty academic assistance offices such as the Writing Center, Math Center, or Chemistry Center.
 It might also be worth talking to other students in the class to form a study group.
 Students can also always consult their academic advisor and the Office for Academic Advising.
 It is far better to seek help earlier rather than later and to get help before the issue becomes worse.

 Sometimes first year students do not want to ask for help because they feel like they “ought to know” how to do well in their classes, and they are embarrassed that the professor might think less of them.
 Most Wake students are accustomed to being shining stars in high school; perhaps they haven’t ever struggled academically.
 Suddenly they’re in classes with peers who are just as good (or better) than they are.
-This can rattle some students’ confidence.
-Should this happen to your Deac, you can remind him or her that 1) a high tide rises all boats – and being surrounded by very smart people will help up everyone’s game, and 2) the smartest students are those who ask for assistance when they need it.
+This can hurt some students’ confidence.
+Should this happen to your Deac, you can remind him or her that the smartest students are those who ask for assistance when they need it.

 A lot of the pressure and anxiety students feel about class are tied to what they think your expectations are (whether real or imagined).
 Students tend to be terribly afraid of disappointing their parents with “bad” grades, and are their own toughest critics.
 Help your students feel comfortable to discuss academics with you without fear of retribution.
 It may be that your student is doing all he/she can – studying, getting extra help, visiting office hours for their professors – and the best he/she can do is still a C. Let your student know that all you ask for is his or her very best effort, and that your love is unconditional.
 The reality is that in college, very few students can be a star at everything.
 It may help to share a story with your student about a subject you struggled in – or any struggle really, doesn’t have to be academic – and let him/her know you still got through the tough time and SO WILL THEY.